rails/rails/guides/source/action_controller_overview.md

-With strong parameters, Action Controller parameters are forbidden to be used in Active Model mass assignments until they have been whitelisted.
+With strong parameters, Action Controller parameters are forbidden to be used in Active Model mass assignments until they have been allowlisted.
 This means that you'll have to make a conscious decision about which attributes to allow for mass update.
 This is a better security practice to help prevent accidentally allowing users to update sensitive model attributes.